Progressivism in South Korea: Labor movement

 The South Korean pro-democracy and labor activists, who had largely been pro-American and viewed the United States as a beacon of human rights and liberal democracy, were dismayed by the Carter administration's response and later the Reagan administration's embrace of the Chun regime in 1981.
 This disillusionment led the South Korean intellectuals to reject pro-US developmentalist neoliberalism, making room for various strands of Marxism to gain popularity.
 The resulting anti-Americanism fostered the view of South Korea as a US colony and prompted a reevaluation of labor organizing.
 This gave rise to the Social Formation Debate, centered on identifying the primary revolutionary agent: the working class or the Korean people.

 The progressive movement in South Korea emerged from the debate splintered into the PD faction and NL faction.
 The PD faction prioritized equality, identifying the working class as the principal revolutionary agent and focusing on labor movements to challenge the dominance and monopoly of large corporations in Korea and fight for labor rights in Korea.
 In contrast, the NL faction adopted a left-wing nationalistic approach and viewed the ethnic Korean people – both in the North and the South – to be the principal revolutionary agent, arguing that Korean people should unite to resist American imperialism.
+The NL faction also tends to wage culture wars with conservatives over leftist Korean independence figures among other issues.
+The NL faction is also deemed as being pro-North Korea and pro-communist by conservatives.

-The PD faction grew into a Western-style leftist party, influenced by American liberalism and social democracy, while NL was a left-wing nationalist party that mixes ethnic nationalism, reunificationism and social progressivism.
+The PD faction grew into a Western-style leftist party, influenced by modern liberalism and social democracy, while NL was a left-wing nationalist party that mixes ethnic nationalism, reunificationism and social progressivism.
 PD and NL are political terms that refer to the two pillars of South Korea's progressive camp and are still frequently used today.
 As of now, the representative PD-affiliated progressive party is the Justice Party, and the representative NL-affiliated progressive party is the Progressive Party.